TerrariumAI/simulation/README.md

 ## Simulation Service

-This is the code that runs the AI environment simulation.
-You can also use this to train your AI by running the simulation locally and connecting directly to it via Python.
+This repo holds the code for the Terrarium.ai enivronment, collective, and all other utility packages.

+## Running locally (without kubernetes)

-NOTE: If you are trying to run the Web-Client and connect to this, you will first need to start up an Envoy-Proxy service and connect to that in order to translate the messages.
+If you just want to run the services locally, you first need to install Go and run a local instance of redis on your computer

 ## Flags